StPaulStylee/Pong/Readme.md

 # Pong

- This repo is my implementation of the classicg game, Pong.
+This repo is my implementation of the classic game, Pong.
 It is built in Unity using C# scripting.
-The game features a simple start menu where head-to-head play is available or 1 player vs an computer player.
-First to 10 wins!
+The current implementation is rather basic - even for pong - with 1 player vs a CPU.
+Their is a simple scoring system but their is currently no win state.